playcanvas/developer.playcanvas.com/content/en/user-manual/optimization/batching.md

 ## Terminology

-* Batch Group - A named group, created in the Editor, that defines some hints on how meshes should be combined.
+* **Batch Group** - A named group, created in the Editor, that defines some hints on how mesh instances should be combined.
 Components are assigned to a batch group
-* Batch - An engine object created at runtime which is the set of meshes that are rendered in a single draw call.
-A batch group may result in multiple batches depending on the state of the meshes that are added to the batch group.
+* **Batch** - An engine object created at runtime which is the set of mesh instances that are rendered in a single draw call.
+A batch group may result in multiple batches depending on the properties of the mesh instances that are added to the batch group.
-* Batch Manager - The programmatic interface for creating and updating batches at runtime.
+* **Batch Manager** - The programmatic interface for creating and updating batches at runtime.
 See [API documentation][9].

 [1]: /images/user-manual/optimization/batching/batch-groups.jpg